lukebaker/js-templating/README.md

 ### Partials

-To break up the HTML into logical chunks, simply use the partial functionality available in mustache.
+To break up the HTML into logical chunks, simply use the partial functionality available in dust.js.
 For example:

 ```html
  <script id="home" type="text/html">